riscv-steel/riscv-steel/docs/source/libsteel/gpio.md

 ## Introduction

-RISC-V Steel [Microcontroller IP](../hardware/index.md) comes with a default [GPIO controller](https://en.wikipedia.org/wiki/General-purpose_input/output) providing up to 32 General Purpose Input/Output pins.
+RISC-V Steel comes with a default [GPIO Controller](../hardware/gpio.md) providing up to 32 General Purpose Input/Output pins.

-The number of GPIO pins provided by the default GPIO controller can be adjusted by changing the [`GPIO_WIDTH`](../hardware/index.md#configuration) parameter of the Microcontroller IP.
+The number of GPIO pins provided by the default GPIO controller can be adjusted by changing the [`GPIO_WIDTH`](../hardware/index.md#configuration) parameter of RISC-V Steel top module.
 By default, the value of `GPIO_WIDTH` is 1.
 The base address of the default GPIO controller registers is `0x80020000`.

-Additional GPIO controllers can be added to the Microcontroller IP by following the procedure described in [Adding Devices](../hardware/index.md#adding-devices).
+Additional GPIO controllers can be added to RISC-V Steel by following the procedure described in [Adding Devices](../hardware/index.md#adding-devices).

 ## General information